U.S. DEPARTMENT OF HOMELAND SECURITY

 Eligibility for awards in this program is restricted to accredited colleges and universities in the United States and Puerto Rico.
 Applications should be directed toward enhancing a nuclear forensics program that is designed to support the mission goals of the U.S. Government.
 In addition, applicants are required to meet the following:

-C. The Principal Investigator and all other key personnel who will be directly supported by this award must be U.S. citizens.
+D. The Principal Investigator and all other key personnel who will be directly supported by this award must be U.S. citizens.
+Proof of U.S. citizenship (a copy of their birth certificate or passport) must be provided for each person receiving direct support under this award.

 4. Program Administration

-On behalf of the program sponsors, the South Carolina Universities Research and Education Foundation (SCUREF) administers the NFEAP awards through its contractor, the Medical University of South Carolina (MUSC).
+On behalf of the program sponsors, the South Carolina Universities Research and Education Foundation (SCUREF) administers the NFJFAP awards through its contractor, the University of South Carolina Aiken (USCA).
 SCUREF was formed in 1989 by four research universities located in South Carolina and has been involved in the administration of national and regional university education and research programs since its founding.
 SCUREF is a non-profit 501(c)(3) Organization.
 (Forms 1023 and 990 are available to the public upon request).

-Questions about the program, technical or non-technical, may be submitted by telephone or e-mail to Dr. Michael G. Schmidt, 843-792-532, email@example.com.
+Questions about the program, technical or non-technical, may be submitted by telephone or e-mail to Dr. William A. Pirkle, 803-641-3395, BillP@usca.edu.

-All applications are due on or before August 1, 2013.
-Awards will be announced in September 2013 with funding commencing on January 1, 2014.
+Applications are due on or before August 8, 2014.
+Awards will be announced in September 2014 with funding commencing on January 1, 2015.

 5. Application Overview